achtnullzwei/Doorman/docs/en/reference/esphome-component-serial.md

 # TC:BUS Serial Component <Badge type="tip" text="tc_bus_serial" />
-This component extends the `tc_bus` component, enabling direct interaction with the bus over a serial connection.
+This component extends the [TC:BUS](./esphome-component) base component, enabling direct interaction over a serial connection.

 ## Configuration
-The `tc_bus_serial` component does not offer any configuration options.
+This component does not offer any configuration options.

 ## Example YAML Configuration

-Here is an example configuration for the TC:Serial component in ESPHome:
+This is an example configuration for the component in ESPHome:

 ```yaml
 external_components: